IT And Computing, UNIVERSITY 1st And 2nd Year (LEVEL 4 And 5)

-If you have the desire to turn your passion for computers into a career, the IT and Computing Diploma offered by Mortha Halls of Ivy is a course you should consider.
-The Level 4 modules and assignments of this course are equivalent to the first year of a University Degree and the Level 5 modules and assignments are equivalent to the second year of a University Degree.
+If you have the desire to turn your passion for computers into a career, the IT and computing diploma offered by Mortha Halls of Ivy is definitely a course you should consider.

-Our online Level 4/5 IT and Computing Diploma course is a 240-credit course, it includes 10 modules and written assignments at each level.
-The course is designed to equip you with the skills you need to Top Up to a full Undergraduate Degree and go on to become an IT professional.
-While completing the course, students will have access to a variety of support services, including Tutor Support and Webinars, a Social Learning Forum, and additional materials to help in the completion of their Diploma course.
+Our online level 4/5 information technology diploma course is a 240-credit course, it includes 10 modules and 6 written assignments at each level.
+The course is designed to equip you with the skills you need to top up to a full undergraduate degree and go on to become an IT professional.
+While completing the course, students will have access to a variety of support services, including tutor support and webinars, a social learning forum, and additional materials to help in the completion of their diploma course.

-To enroll onto the level 4 course, you must be at least 18 and have a full secondary education.
-Before enrolling onto the level 5 course, you must have attained a level 4 or equivalent.
+To enrol onto the level 4 course, you must be at least 18 and have a full secondary education.
+Before enrolling on to the level 5 course, you must complete the level 4 or equivalent.

-The fee for enrolling onto the level 4 and level 5 courses together is £1800.
-Alternatively students can enroll onto a single level (level 4 or 5) for £1500 each.
+The fee for enrolling onto the level 4 and level 5 courses together is £2200.
+Alternatively, students can enrol onto a single level (level 4 or 5) for £1800 each.

 Students can make payment using one of the following methods:

-This module provides an understanding of IS concepts and how they relate to organization needs concerning business processes and the transformation of information.
+This module provides an understanding of IS concepts and how they relate to organisation needs in respect of business processes and transformation of information.

 This module explores the role of e-commerce in the modern world and in particular the identification of aims and objectives within a business and the design issues arising from the definition of requirements.

-This module will develop students understanding of principles and models of human-computer interaction and evaluate existing HCI design and principles and use this to help them plan their prototype multimedia user interface.
+This module will develop students understanding of principles and models of human computer interaction and evaluate existing HCI design and principles and use this to help them plan their own prototype multimedia user interface.

 This module examines the impact of technology on society and explores trends and changes created.
 It will examine management issues and potential conflicts in terms of security and data management.